Pumpkin Spice is back for a limited time! This seasonal favorite is selling fast Shop Now

 What’s one way to support healthy collagen production as time marches on?
-Supplement with Multi Collagen Protein powder or Multi Collagen Capsules, which can offer benefits (depending on the product) such as improving the appearance of your hair and skin, boosting energy and reducing joint stiffness.
+Supplement with collagen products that offer benefits (depending on the product) such as improving the appearance of your hair and skin, boosting energy and reducing joint stiffness.

 Collagen is the most abundant protein in our bodies, especially type 1 collagen.
 It’s found in muscles, bones, skin, blood vessels, tendons and the digestive system.

-You may hear collagen referred to as a “complex protein,” which is not surprising considering it contains a whopping 19 different amino acids (AAs).
-AAs are the “building blocks of proteins” and collagen includes a mix of both nonessential (also called conditional) and essential types.
+You may hear collagen referred to as a “complex protein,” which is not surprising considering it contains a whopping 19 different amino acids.
+Amino acids are the “building blocks of proteins” and collagen includes a mix of both nonessential (also called conditional) and essential types.

 Meanwhile, what are collagen peptides?
 Collagen peptides contain the same exact set of amino acids and nutrients as collagen, but have undergone a process called hydrolysis to break them down into shorter chains of proteins.

 Not only can hydrolyzed collagen peptides be dissolved in both hot or cold water, but may be easier for your stomach to break down and digest.
 Ancient Nutrition's Multi Collagen Protein includes both hydrolyzed bovine collagen peptides and hydrolyzed fish collagen peptides.